-Life can be even more enjoyable when you know you have a dear kindred spirit within your family.
+Life can be even more enjoyable when you have a dear kindred spirit within your family.
 People often celebrate their ties to their siblings, or a favorite grandparent, and I have been lucky to enjoy the affection of many of my relatives, near and far.
 But some relationships aren't really dependent on growing up with someone nearby, or having major childhood events in common.
 The person most like me on this earth is my favorite cousin, who, happily for me, also makes his home in the City I love, San Francisco.

 We are not alike in every way.
 I was born and raised in SF, and wish to stay here for much of my life, while he grew up as an army brat, and spent much of his childhood in Europe, moving when his father was transferred between Italy and Germany.
 His parents ultimately called Ohio home, but it didn't suit my cousin, who moved to San Francisco to enjoy his adult life in a much different environment from what the Midwest had available.
 (He finds the entire idea of me bumping into people I attended elementary school with amusing, with comments like, "that's right - you didn't LEAVE!")